-The del Campo Lab studies the ecology and evolution of marine animals microbiomes and how they are affected by climate change.
+The del Campo Lab studies the ecology and evolution of animals microbiomes and how they are affected by climate change.

 PhD in Environmental Microbiology and Biotechnology, 2011